evhub/coconut/HELP.md

 In the next case study, we'll be doing something slightly different--instead of defining a function, we'll be creating an object.
 Specifically, we're going to try to implement an immutable n-vector that supports all the basic vector operations.

 In functional programming, it is often very desirable to define _immutable_ objects, those that can't be changed once created--like Python's strings or tuples.
+Like strings and tuples, immutable objects are useful for a wide variety of reasons:
+- they're easier to reason about, since you can be guaranteed they won't change,
+- they're hashable and pickleable, so they can be used as keys and serialized,
+- they're significantly more efficient since they require much less overhead,
-Like strings and tuples, immutable objects are useful for a wide variety of reasons: they're easier to reason about, since you can be guaranteed they won't change; they're hashable and pickleable, so they can be used as keys and serialized; and when combined with pattern-matching, they can be used as what are called _algebraic data types_ to build up and then deconstruct large, complicated data structures very easily.
+- and when combined with pattern-matching, they can be used as what are called _algebraic data types_ to build up and then deconstruct large, complicated data structures very easily.

+### 2-Vector

 Coconut's `data` statement brings the power and utility of _immutable, algebraic data types_ to Python, and it is this that we will be using to construct our `vector` type.
 The demonstrate the syntax of `data` statements, we'll start by defining a simple 2-vector:
 ```python